WELCOME TO THE BUILD-IT BUS

 •The Build-it Bus is handicap accessible.

-As part of God’s desire for children, the Bus ministry wants them to experience the joy of working with their hands.
+We want children to experience the joy of working with their hands.
 Students feel the pride of learning tool-skills and techniques in various media.
 They learn the satisfaction of making projects by hand that are constructed out of quality materials and are of real use.
 Students express themselves creatively.
 They feel a degree of control over their environment.
 They are given the opportunity to contribute meaningfully to their family’s and community’s wellbeing.
 All this is underpinned by warm working friendships with each other and with leaders.

 - Youth Woodshop at Woodland Presbyterian: Woodland Youth Group builds items in response to mission needs.
 The woodshop specializes in woodturning with lathes engineered for kids.
 PHOTOS (pending particpants' permission)